datonex/eau-royal/README.md

 - [x] **Home Page**

-- Image grid to easily see a handful of places the user can visit.
-When the mouse hovers you get addition information about the location

 ### Features Left to Implement

 (See Trello cards)

-- Subscription model payment for members
+- [ ] Subscription model payment for members

-- Form authentication at checkout before user is directed to next payment flow
+- [x] Form authentication at checkout before user is directed to next payment flow

+- [x] Form Validation when entering phone numbers, valid zip/post codes and user enters more than one name at frontend

-- Form Validation when entering phone numbers, valid zip/post codes and user enters more than one name
+- [ ] Form Validation when entering phone numbers, valid zip/post codes and user enters more than one name at backend

-- Allow user to add multiple addresses to their profile
+- [ ] Allow user to add multiple addresses to their profile

-- Allow user to add
+- [ ] Allow users to save their card information for a faster checkout

-- Change zip code to allow non zip code users to enter their bank details and complete payment

-- Some product images are miss matched
+- [ ] Some product images are mismatched

-- Some product images are missing and or rendering incorrectly
+- [ ] Some product images are missing and or rendering incorrectly

-- Add page title for ALL pages
+- [ ] Add page title for ALL pages

+- [ ] Admin panel that allows shop owners to send emails to all users that are subscribed to Eau Royal

+- [ ] Create a stock manager database and users are shown if certain items are out of stock.
+If users want to be notified when it will be back in stock, they can enter their email address directly from product detail page.

 ### Marketing Information

+Users have option to sign up to Eau-Royal's newsletter at the home page so that they can receive news about any new products, special offers and events.

 ![facebook mockup](README/misc/fb-business-page.png)